k1nd0ne/VolWeb/README.md

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/title.png)

-Volweb is a digtial  forensic memory analysis plateform.
-The goal of VolWeb is to improve the effeciency of memory forensics by providing a centralized, visual and enhance plateform for incident responder and digital forensics investigators.
+Volweb is a digtial  forensic memory analysis platform.
+The goal of VolWeb is to improve the effeciency of memory forensics by providing a centralized, visual and enhance platform for incident responder and digital forensics investigators.
-VolWeb is based on volatility3, and this plateform will evolve with the framework developpement.
+VolWeb is based on volatility3, and this platform will evolve with the framework developpement.

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/investigation.png)